 Electronics is a science, and a very accessible science at that.
 With other areas of scientific study, expensive equipment is generally required to perform any non-trivial experiments.
-Not so with electronics.
+This is not so with electronics.
 Many advanced concepts may be explored using parts and equipment totaling under a few hundred US dollars.
-This is good, because hands-on experimentation is vital to gaining scientific knowledge about any subject.
+This is good because hands-on experimentation is vital for gaining scientific knowledge about any subject.

 When I started writing Lessons In Electric Circuits, my intent was to create a textbook suitable for introductory college use.
 However, being mostly self-taught in electronics myself, I knew the value of a good textbook to hobbyists and experimenters not enrolled in any formal electronics course.
 Many people selflessly volunteered their time and expertise in helping me learn electronics when I was younger, and my intent is to honor their service and love by giving back to the world what they gave to me.

-In many of these experiments, I offer part numbers for Radio Shack brand components.
-This is not an endorsement of Radio Shack, but simply a convenient reference to an electronic supply company well-known in North America.
-Often times, components of better quality and lower price may be obtained through mail-order companies and other, lesser-known supply houses.
-I strongly recommend that experimenters obtain some of the more expensive components such as transformers (see the AC chapter) by salvaging them from discarded electrical appliances, both for economic and ecological reasons.
+When this book was originally written, the experiments included part numbers for Radio Shack brand components, which was, at the time, a convenient reference to an electronic supply company well-known in North America.
+Now, components of better quality and lower prices may be obtained from multiple online distributors (especially since Radio Shack is no longer in business).
+I strongly recommend that experimenters obtain some of the more expensive components, such as transformers (see the AC chapter), by salvaging them from discarded electrical appliances, both for economic and ecological reasons.

 All experiments shown in this book are designed with safety in mind.
 It is nearly impossible to shock or otherwise hurt yourself by battery-powered experiments or other circuits of low voltage.
-However, hazards do exist building anything with your own two hands.
-Where there is a greater-than-normal level of danger in an experiment, I take efforts to direct the reader’s attention toward it.
-However, it is unfortunately necessary in this litigious society to disclaim any and all liability for the outcome of any experiment presented here.
-Neither myself nor any contributors bear responsibility for injuries resulting from the construction or use of any of these projects, from the mis-handling of electricity by the experimenter, or from any other unsafe practices leading to injury.
+However, hazards do exist when building anything with your own hands.
+Where there is a greater-than-normal level of danger in an experiment, I try to direct the reader’s attention toward it.
+Furthermore, it is, unfortunately, necessary in this litigious society to disclaim any and all liability for the outcome of any experiment presented here.
+Neither I nor any contributors bear responsibility for injuries resulting from the construction or use of any of these projects, from the mishandling of electricity by the experimenter, or from any other unsafe practices leading to injury.
 Perform these experiments at your own risk!